 Figure 2: 1991 leaf-off aerial imagery.
 Note that the natural bends from the 1938 aerial photographs no longer are connected to the stream.

 Figure 3: LiDAR imagery (hillshade function).
 LiDAR imagery provides further indication that the natural stream channel has been ditched.
 Red arrows highlight the remnants of the natural bends.
 In this figure you are also able to see the dredge piles created as a result of channelization.

-The statewide project will build upon the efforts completed in the 2008 project and will refine the methodology, create new tools to aid in data processing, add additional layers (e.g., LiDAR and 2009-2011 aerial imagery), and complete a comprehensive visual analysis of all streams statewide.
+The statewide project built upon the efforts completed in the 2008 project and refined the methodology, created new tools to aid in data processing, added additional layers (e.g., LiDAR and 2009-2011 aerial imagery), and completed a comprehensive visual analysis of all streams statewide.

-Phase I (orange) – This phase encompasses 27,467 square miles with a majority of watersheds representing the Red River basin; however three watersheds (Minnesota River-Yellow Medicine, Mississippi River-Twin Cities, and Mississippi River-Winona) were also added to this delineation schedule.
+Phase I (orange) This phase encompasses 27,467 square miles with a majority of watersheds representing the Red River basin; however three watersheds (Minnesota River-Yellow Medicine, Mississippi River-Twin Cities, and Mississippi River-Winona) were also added to this delineation schedule.
 These three watersheds were added because the MPCA will perform water quality assessments on these watersheds in the coming year, therefore having these data available during assessments will allow for further understanding of habitat modifications within a particular watershed.
-This phase is scheduled for completion spring-summer 2012.
+This phase was completed spring-summer 2012.

-Phase II (blue) – This phase encompasses 32,119 square miles with watersheds representing the Minnesota River, Lower Mississippi River, and Central Lakes basins.
-This portion is scheduled for completion by summer-fall 2012.
+Phase II (blue) This phase encompasses 32,119 square miles with watersheds representing the Minnesota River, Lower Mississippi River, and Central Lakes basins.
+This portion was completed by summer-fall 2012.

-Phase III (green) – This phase covers 24,781 square miles representing watersheds within the Arrowhead and Central Lakes Basin.
-This portion is scheduled to be completed fall 2012-spring 2013.
+Phase III (green) This phase covers 24,781 square miles representing watersheds within the Arrowhead and Central Lakes Basin.
+This portion was completed fall 2012-spring 2013.